renpy/renpy/sphinx/source/config.rst

     released games, but setting it to a number will allow for automated demonstrations of games without much human interaction.

+.. var:: config.autoreload = True

+    If true, shift+R will toggle automatic reloading.
+When automatic reloading is enabled, Ren'Py will reload the game whenever a used file is modified.

+    If false, Ren'Py will reload the game once per press of shift+R.

 .. var:: config.autosave_frequency = 200

     Roughly, the number of interactions that will occur before an